ControllingTransmission/Bit/README.md

-# Bit and Box visuals by Controlling Transmission for GDC 2018
+# Bit visual by Controlling Transmission for GDC 2018

 # How to use:

-Requires python server with SSL support for browser microphone support.
+To run locally, requires python server.
 Run in code folder with command:

     python server.py